 SGI MPT RPMs are included in the SGI Performance Suite releases.
-In addition, you can obtain SGI MPT RPMs from the following SGI Support website, under the Downloads link:
+In addition, you can obtain SGI MPT RPMs from the SGI customer portal at the following URL:

-http://support.sgi.com
+https://support.sgi.com

 Where can I find more information about the SHMEM programming model?